 Seitan is a useful source of protein for vegetarians who are looking for more variety in their low-carb, high-protein meals.
 Seitan is a gluten protein that is isolated from wheat – “washing” of wheat flour leaves behind seitan.
 A 2.5-ounce serving gives 17g of protein, 4g of carbs, 2g of sugar, and 1g of fiber.

 Seitan can be used like tofu, in place of any meat-based recipe when you want to make it vegetarian.
-It goes without saying that this isn’t for you if you have Celiac’s disease or you’re otherwise allergic to gluten.
+This isn’t for you if you have Celiac’s disease or you’re otherwise allergic to gluten.
 It also has high sodium (340mg), so be conservative with your use of added seasonings or soy sauces.

 One cup gives 18g of protein, 14g of carbs, 8g of fats, 8g of fats, and 3g of sugar – quite the nutritional powerhouse.

-Legumes are a rich source of protein, low carbs, and soluble fiber.
-They’re popular ingredients in stir-frys, soups, sides, and even stews.
-Garden peas contain 4g of protein, 10.5g carbs, and 4g sugar per half-cup serving.
+Peas are a rich source of protein, low carbs, and soluble fiber.
+They’re popular ingredients in stir-fry, soups, sides, and even stews.
+Garden peas, for example, contain 4g of protein, 10.5g carbs, and 4g sugar per half-cup serving.
 They are healthy because of the minerals and vitamins in addition to protein.

 10. Greek Yoghurt